 -

-Therme Bucuresti: 15 Things You Need To Know Before Going
+Therme Bucharest: 15 Things You Need To Know Before Visiting

-Dubbed as Europe’s most exotic relaxation and wellness center, Therme Bucuresti is a tropic oasis located 10 minutes north of the Otopeni airport.
+Dubbed as Europe’s most exotic relaxation and wellness center, Therme Bucharest (or correctly Bucuresti) is a tropic oasis located 10 minutes north of the Otopeni airport.
+Keep reading to find out all the Therme Bucharest things to know before you visit!
 It’s one of the biggest spas in Europe, featuring 17 water slides, multiple pool bars & restaurants, a huge pool surrounded by palm trees and half a dozen themed saunas.
-So here are 15 things you need to know before your first visit to Therme Bucuresti… 1) Therme has three separate zones When I went onto the Therme Bucuresti website to book our tickets I got super confused over what all the names meant and what tickets I should buy.
-So let me break the three separate…
+And here’s my full Therme Bucuresti review with everything you need to know before you visit!
+So here are 15 things you need to know before your first visit to Therme Bucuresti… 1) Therme has three separate zones When…

 -